ballerina-platform/module-ballerina-sql/ballerina/Module.md

 stream<Student, sql:Error?> resultStream = dbClient->query(query);

-// Iterating the returned table. error? e = check from Student student in resultStream
+// Iterating the returned table. check from Student student in resultStream
     do {
        //Can perform operations using the record 'student' of type `Student`.
     }